jmrphy/jmrphy.github.io/source/_posts/2014-12-17-a-few-saturdays-ago.markdown

 - life
 ---

-Walking through the city centre yesterday, I made eye contact with a thin young blonde girl wearing a huge camouflage army coat and when I did the vague acknowledgment smile thing she murmured something to me which of course I didn’t really hear.
+Walking through the city centre a few Saturdays ago, I made eye contact with a thin young blonde girl wearing a huge camouflage army coat and when I did the vague acknowledgment smile thing she murmured something to me which of course I didn’t really hear.
 I took out my earphones or earbuds or whatever they’re called now, and asked what she said.
 She was promoting a party thing at a nightclub and, in a strong northern accent, asked if I liked house music.
 I said I don’t really know, that I’ve heard it before but I don’t really know if I like it.
 She asked what kind of music I like.
 I said I don’t know.

 “I used to be hip but I’m not anymore,” I said.